EhtishaamTanveer/Sentiment-Analysis-Logistic-Regression/README.md

 ### Files in the Repository
    - sentiment-analysis-lr.ipynb: The jupyter notebook containing the project code
+   - utils.py: Contains the helper functions that utilized in the main notebook
    -  README.md: This file.

 ## Model Performance